 The installation is not very difficult, but has a few requirements:

-- Download the PowerShell script
+- Download the PowerShell script (use the corresponding script for the UAG version)

 - Download and install the OVF Tool